B.C. has expanded testing to find new cases and prevent spread of COVID-19 in the community.

 Click on the image or links below for a list of collection centres in the province to find one near you.
 You can also call 8-1-1 to find the nearest centre.
 Most COVID-19 testing sites in B.C. can test children and youth.

-There are some private pay clinics that offer testing for a fee to people who require asymptomatic testing for reasons that fall outside of B.C. public health recommendations, as outlined in the testing guidelines, such as for travel or employment.
+There are some private pay clinics that offer testing for a fee to people who require asymptomatic testing for reasons that fall outside of B.C. public health recommendations such as for travel or employment.

 Please contact these clinics directly to learn more and to arrange for this testing.